Universal-Team/db/README.md

 - https://db.universal-team.net, hosted from this repository with GitHub Pages this is the official Universal-DB website
 - [Universal-Updater](https://github.com/Universal-Team/Universal-Updater), Universal-DB is the default UniStore of Universal-Updater
 - [Universal-Bot](https://github.com/Universal-Team/Universal-Bot), our Discord bot, with `?db` you can search for apps on Universal-DB
 ## Using the data
-As Universal-DB is hosted by GitHub pages we're not able to have a proper API, but you can use `data/full.json` to get all the data we collect from the GitHub API and such all in one place.
+As Universal-DB is hosted by GitHub pages we're not able to have a proper API, but you can use `docs/data/full.json` to get all the data we collect from the GitHub API and such all in one place.
+We recommend using https://db.universal-team.net/data/full.json instead of the raw link to the file in the repo.
 Please make an issue here or ask on [our Discord server](https://universal-team.net/discord) if you would like anything to be added to `full.json`, if possible we will try add it.

 It would be nice if you credit us if you use our data, just a link to this repo or the official website with something like "Data from [Universal-DB](https://github.com/Universal-Team/db)" or so would be fine.